-This information provides greater support and help with forward planning and is especially important in years when water allocations are forecast to be less than 100 percent.
+A range of advice has, and continues to be, provided to water users.
+This information provides greater support for business planning, as we understand that this is especially important when water allocations are less than 100 percent.

-If you missed the previous webinar for irrigators in April, you can catch up on the full session here with the SA Government Webinar Catch Up Video.
-If you don’t have time to watch the full webinar, the following shorter video topics provide snapshots of key information from that session.
+Also, if you missed the previous South Australian Government business support webinars for irrigators over the last few months, you can catch up on the April session and May session with our catch up videos.
+If you don’t have time to watch the full webinars, these short video topics provide snapshots of key educational information.

-South Australia’s River Murray Water Allocation Statement for 15 May 2020 has been prepared to provide South Australian River Murray water users with information about water availability during 2020-21.
+South Australia’s River Murray Water Allocation Statement for 1 July 2020 has been prepared to provide South Australian River Murray entitlement holders with the latest information about water availability and resources.

-This latest Allocation Statement provides updated information on projected minimum opening allocations, private carryover, water held in Murray-Darling Basin Authority controlled storages, climate outlook and projections for irrigation water allocations under a range of scenarios.
-The Statement indicates that, for 2020-21, there is currently:
+This latest statement provides updated information on allocations, private carryover, water held in Murray-Darling Basin Authority controlled storages, climate outlook and projections for irrigation water allocations under a range of scenarios.

 The publication of River Murray Water Allocation Statements is part of the South Australian Government's commitment to giving greater support and more timely information to River Murray water users to help them in their forward planning.

 While water allocations remain below 100 per cent, we will provide fortnightly statements with the latest water allocations and resources information.